nestybox/sysbox-ee/README.md

 -   Programs inside the system container (e.g., Docker) are limited to using the resources given to the system container itself.

--   Processes inside the system container see a partially virtualized `/proc` and `/sys`.

-    -   Prevents processes within the container from changing global kernel settings.

 Please see our [Roadmap](#roadmap) for a list of features we are working on.

-## Support

-Reach us at our [slack channel][slack] or at `contact@nestybox.com` for any questions.
-See our [contact info](#contact) below for more options.

 ## Documentation